telerik/ajax-docs/api/client/Telerik.Web.UI.RadRotator.md

 Empty event argument.

-### itemClicking
+### templateDataBound

-The itemClicking event occurs when an item of the RadRotator control is clicked, before the ItemClicked event.
-The event is fired before the client-side validation occurs, and can be canceled.
+This event is raised when the data from the request is received and the HTML of the current item in the RadRotator is properly evaluated.

 #### Event Data